samuelsaari/workflow/README.md

 ### IV.
 Feedback
 Please let me know if you come up with any sort of improvements or advances in the code.
 Also feel free to suggest edits directly in the code.

+### V. Attribution
+Feel free to use, modify and redistribute the code.
+For reference, you can use the following:
+Mäki, M. (2019) Workflow for Windows - Keyboard shortcuts with Autohotkey. https://github.com/samuelsaari/workflow

 ### References and links:

 TheGood(2019) See running AutoHotkey scripts (and end them).
 [Accessed Oct 15, 2019] https://autohotkey.com/board/topic/38653-see-running-autohotkey-scripts-and-end-them/